 Stormwater runoff delivered to these shellfish growing waters is derived from what can be summarized as three different types of interactions.
 One of these interactions involves the numerous stormwater inputs received by Manasquan River, Shark River, Poplar Brook, and Whale Pond Brook, which flow into A0NorthCent.
-Secondly, there is the ocean drainage infrastructure of 12 lakes/ponds (noted as 10 lakes/ponds in previous reports - Lake Como and Silver Lake were identified as having drainage to the ocean during the previous shoreline survey).
-Stormwater enters these lakes/ponds from runoff or through various site specific outfalls, and eventually these waters flow into the ocean through nine specifically designed drainage systems (changed from seven to nine after previous shoreline survey).
+Secondly, there is the ocean drainage infrastructure of 12 lakes/ponds.
+Stormwaters enter these lakes/ponds from runoff or through various site specific outfalls, and eventually these waters flow into the ocean through nine specifically designed drainage systems.
 The locations of the rivers, brooks, lakes and ponds that deliver stormwater runoff into A0NorthCent can be seen in the map that follows.

-The third source for stormwater inputs into this shellfish growing area involves 20 beachfront outfalls (prior to previous shoreline survey, reports showed this number as eight) that receive unknown input or runoff and then drain into the waters of A0NorthCent.
+The third source for stormwater inputs into this shellfish growing area involves 20 beachfront outfalls that receive unknown or indirect runoff and then drain into the waters of A0NorthCent.